 This technical report part is intended to be used with TR 24772-1, which discusses programming language vulnerabilities in a language independent fashion.

 It should be noted that this Technical Report is inherently incomplete.
 It is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
 Any such report can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.

+WORK TO BE DONE

+5. General guidance for Fortran: - Confirm or update the guidance.
+References!

+6.X Explicitly consider whether or not the phrase “Follow the guidance of ISO/IEC 24772-1 clause 6.X” is needed for each clause.

+6.X Consider in many subclause 6.X.2 the recommendation to use static analysis tools that detect situations that the compiler may not.
+Statements about optional detection of erroneous situations

+6.8 Conversion Error – had been Numeric conversion error, so discussion about conversions between non-numeric types is needed.

+6.38 Deep vs shallow copying – needs a complete writeup

+6.42 Violations of the Liskov Substitution Principle or the Contract Model [BLP] – Needs complete writeup

+6.43 Redispatching [PPH] – Needs complete writeup

+6.44 Polymorphic Variables – Needs complete writeup

+6.59 Concurrency – Activation [CGA]

+6.60 Concurrency – Directed termination [CGT]

+6.61 Concurrent Data Access [CGX]

+6.62 Concurrency – Premature Termination [CGS]

+6.63 Protocol Lock Errors [CGM]

+6.64 Uncontrolled Format String [SHL]

 Information Technology — Programming Languages — Guidance to avoiding vulnerabilities in programming languages through language selection and use – Vulnerability descriptions for the programming language Fortran